Fatal Crashes with Cars, Truck, Motorcycles & Bikes in Kansas City

 As a Kansas City wrongful death lawyer, I know firsthand the unfortunate fact that most fatal car accidents involve passenger cars.
 Fatal accidents can also involve commercial trucks or semi-trucks, pick-up trucks, vans, motorcycles, and bicycles.

-To successfully assert a wrongful death claim, the claimants must prove that the other driver’s negligence caused the accident and resulting death.
+To successfully assert a wrongful death claim in Kansas or Missouri, the claimants must prove that the other driver’s negligence caused the accident and resulting death.
 This is required regardless of the of the kind of vehicle involved— whether it was a passenger car, pickup truck, commercial truck, or motorcycle.

 However, if the other driver was operating a car, truck or delivery van for an employer, then the surviving family members may be able to hold the employer liable as well.
 For example, if the crash and resulting death was caused by a commercial truck or eighteen-wheeler, the driver and the truck carrier company may be held responsible.

 There also may be other parties who may be liable, including the truck maintenance company or cargo loading company if their negligence and contributed to the cause of the crash.
 In addition, if the vehicle had a defective part or piece of equipment that caused the crash, the manufacturer, distributor or supplier of that defective part may be liable.